Tel Dan stele: "House of David"

 Since 1993–1994, when the first fragment was discovered and published, the Tel Dan stele has been the object of great interest and debate among epigraphers and biblical scholars.
 Its significance for the biblical version of Israel's past lies particularly in lines 8 and 9, which mention a "king of Israel" and possibly a "house of David".
 The latter reading is accepted by a majority of scholars, but not all.

 Dissenting scholars note that word dividers are employed elsewhere throughout the inscription, and one would expect to find one between byt and dwd in bytdwd too if the intended reading was "House of David".
 They contend that reading dwd as "David" is complicated since the word can also mean "uncle" (dōd) (a word with a rather wider meaning in ancient times than it has today), "beloved", or "kettle" (dūd).
 Lemche and Athas suggests that bytdwd could be a place-name and Athas that it refers to Jerusalem (so that the author might be claiming to have killed the son of the king of Jerusalem, rather than the son of the king from the "house of David").
 R.G.
 Lehmann and M. Reichel proposes interpreting the phrase as a reference to the name or epithet of a deity.

 According to Anson Rainey the presence or absence of word dividers is normally inconsequential for interpretation.
 Word dividers as well as compound words are used elsewhere in the inscription and generally in West Semitic languages, so it is possible that the phrase was treated as a compound word combining a personal name with a relational noun.
 Mykytiuk argues that readings other than "House of David" are unlikely.
 Yosef Garfinkel has been vocally critical of alternate translations, characterizing them as "suggestions that now seem ridiculous: The Hebrew bytdwd should be read not as the House of David, but as a place named betdwd, in parallel to the well-known place-name Ashdod.
 Other minimalist suggestions included House of Uncle, House of Kettle and House of Beloved."

 Francesca Stavrakopoulou states that even if the inscription refers to a "House of David" it testifies neither to the historicity of David nor to the existence of a 9th-century BCE united Israelite and Judahite kingdom.
-Stravrakapoulou specified that if the disputed rendering of "bytdwd" can indeed be rendered as the above, it can still be referring to a small ruling family who's legendary founder was named "David" or "Beloved".
+Stavrakopoulou specified that if the disputed rendering of "bytdwd" can indeed be rendered as the above, it can still be referring to a small ruling family whose legendary founder was named "David" or "Beloved".
 This assessment she considered supported by the king of Israel being distinguished from it, showing there were many local and regional powers.
 Garfinkel argues that, combined with archaeological evidence unearthed at Khirbet Qeiyafa, the inscription's reference to a "king of the house of David" constitutes primary evidence that David was a historical figure and the founder of a centralized Iron Age II dynasty.